-- Twenty-one percent of students with learning disabilities are estimated to be five or more grade levels behind in reading by the time they reach high school (National Center for Special Education Research at the Institute of Education Sciences, 2003). - Every year, nearly 1.3 million students do not graduate from high school on time, and approximately 7,000 students drop out of high school every school day (Alliance for Excellent Education, 2010). - One-third of juvenile offenders read below the fourth grade level, and about two-thirds of prison inmates are high school dropouts (National Association of State Boards of Education, 2005).
+- 21% of students with learning disabilities are estimated to be five or more grade levels behind in reading by the time they reach high school (National Center for Special Education Research at the Institute of Education Sciences, 2003). - Every year, nearly 1.3 million students do not graduate from high school on time, and approximately seven thousand students drop out of high school every school day (Alliance for Excellent Education, 2010). - One-third of juvenile offenders read below the 4th grade level, and about 2/3 of prison inmates are high school dropouts (National Association of State Boards of Education, 2005).

-While most reading problems in young children can be attributed to poor foundational skills in phonological awareness, phonic decoding, and automatic word recognition, some students develop reading difficulties later, in the upper elementary grades, when text becomes more difficult and students shift from learning how to read to learning and comprehending new content from text (Leach, Scarborough, & Rescorla, 2003; Slavin, Cheung, Groff, & Lake, 2008).
-Students may fall behind because they cannot decode multi-syllable words, interpret the vocabulary and sentence structure of academic text, or make the required inferences.
+While most reading problems originate with beginning reading skills, including phonological awareness and decoding, some students may develop reading difficulties later, in the upper elementary grades, when text becomes more difficult and students shift from learning how to decode text to learning and comprehending new content from text (Slavin, Cheung, Groff, & Lake, 2008).
 Once students fall behind, they are unlikely to progress or catch up unless intensive, appropriate intervention is provided (Deshler, Palinscar, Biancarosa, & Nair, 2007; National Association of State Boards of Education, 2005; Torgesen, 2004).
 The curriculum continues to move on, but many students do not.
-Consequently, the differences between the higher- and lower-performing students in any class widen over time (Lyon, 1995).
-The teacher is faced with a challenging task: How to differentiate instruction for students whose grade-level proficiencies range from nonexistent to academically advanced.
+Consequently, the differences between the higher-and lower-performing students in any class widen over time (Lyon, 1995).
+The teacher is faced with an impossible task: How to differentiate instruction for students whose grade-level proficiencies range from nonexistent to academically advanced.
 Additionally, English learners, who will constitute 25% of the school population by 2020, often come into secondary school with inadequate basic reading skill in either or both their first or second language (August & Shanahan, 2006).
-Middle and high school teachers who teach four to six classes per day with 25 or more students in each class have great difficulty in meeting the wide-ranging needs of these students, no matter how dedicated and knowledgeable these teachers are.
+Middle and high school teachers who teach 4-6 classes per day with 25 or more students in each class have great difficulty in meeting the wide-ranging needs of these students, no matter how dedicated and knowledgeable they are.